Humility

-Term
+Etymology

-The term "humility" comes from the Latin word humilitas, a noun related to the adjective humilis, which may be translated as "humble", but also as "grounded", or "from the earth", since it derives from humus (earth).
-See the English humus.
+The term "humility" comes from the Latin noun humilitas, related to the adjective humilis, which may be translated as "humble", but also as "grounded" or "from the earth", since it derives from the word humus (earth).

-The word "humble" may be related to feudal England where the least valuable cuts of meat, or "umbles" (whatever was left over when the upper classes had taken their parts), were provided to the lowest class of citizens.
+The word "humble" may be related to feudal England where the least valuable cuts of meat (whatever was left after the members of the upper class had taken their parts), or "umbles", were provided to the lowest class of citizens.

-Mythology

-Aidos, in Greek mythology, was the daimona (goddess) of shyness, shame, and humility.
-She was the quality that restrained human beings from wrong.